couple looking over documents while sitting on the couch

 How Does An Insurance Endorsement Work?

 • Adding coverage: Want to insure valuable jewelry?
 Your initial homeowners policy may cover damage or theft up to a certain amount – say $500.
-If your jewelry is worth $1,000, you could be out of luck.
+If your jewelry is worth $1,000, you may be out of luck.
 However, an amendatory endorsement can add coverage up to the desired amount so you can stay protected.

 • Add or remove people: Recently married or divorced?
 You can use an insurance rider to adjust who owns a property on insurance documents.